 - Clean the battery clamps and terminals and use terminal protectant spray

 - Batteries are 100% recyclable, so return your old battery to your local NAPA store for recycling

-Check out all of the batteries available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on buying a new car battery, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all of the batteries available on NAPAOnline or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on buying a new car battery and how to check your car battery, chat with a knowledgeable expert at your local NAPA Auto Parts store.

 Nick Palermo is a freelance automotive writer and NAPA Know How blogger.
 Since becoming an auto news and reviews contributor at AutoTrader.com in 2011, he has broadened his coverage of the automotive industry to include topics like new car technology, antiques and classics, DIY maintenance and repair, industry news and motorsports.
 A committed advocate for automotive media professionals, Nick is a member of the Greater Atlanta Automotive Media Association.